Sn0wFox/manmanga/README.md

 # Manmanga

 Awesome manga and anime dedicated search engine.
-This is the very beginninf of Manmanga, but there should be some alpha releases soon.
+This is the very beginning of Manmanga, but there should be some alpha releases soon.
 Stay tuned!

 ## Run the project